diondokter/device-driver/book/src/v2/api-rust.md

 > [!TIP]
 > To easily inspect the generated code, visit the [playground](https://device-driver.com/playground)!

+> [!CAUTION]
+> The callable API is bigger than the public documented API.
+Use it at your own risk!
+> Private/unstable APIs contain `#[doc(hidden)]` attributes and are meant for internal use only.
+>
+> If you're unsure, feel free to create an issue or to ask about it in the chat room.
+>
+> _TODO: Do a pass over this_

 ## Operations

 All operations generate functions that return the various `Operation` types.
 Consult the rust docs for the exact available API: